arii/cone_detector/README.md

 roslaunch cone_detector cone_detector.launch image:=/home/ari/catkin_ws/src/cone/cone_detector/src/blob.png
 ```

-This program defines two classes: `ConeDetector` and TemplateMatcher`.
+This program defines two classes: `ConeDetector` and `TemplateMatcher`.

 * ConeDetector should look very similiar to Echo.py.
 It has an additional ros publisher for the `cone_ibvs` topic.
-This publishes a signal from [-1,1] of the bcones relative location and was used for the TA's solution of IBVS parking at a cone.
+This publishes a signal from [-1,1] of the cones relative location and was used for the TA's solution of IBVS parking at a cone.

 * TemplateMatcher uses OpenCV's `matchTemplate()` function to compare the template image to the raw image frame.
 You can read about it more on their website here: http://docs.opencv.org/master/d4/dc6/tutorial_py_template_matching.html#gsc.tab=0

 As you'll see many vision algorithms have different qualities.
 Template matching is very susceptible to scale and rotation error.
 An upright orange cone is symmetrical and will not have rotation error, however the scale will change as the robot moves toward and away the cone.
 We have implemented pyramid matching functionality that resizes the template image for comparison.

+#### morphology_object_tracking.cpp
+This code was adapted from here: http://opencv-srf.blogspot.com/2010/09/object-detection-using-color-seperation.html .

+This code will track the cone and update its location over time.
+Three opencv windows are created: control, original, and thresholded image.
+In control you can change the hue, value, and saturation thresholds we are using to detect the orange cone.
+The original window will display the original image with a line tracing its location over time.
+Lastly, threshold should display a mostly black window with the orange cone in white.
+If you cannot see the cone you can modify the threshold values.